guardian/guration/README.md

 ##### `type: string`

-Much like `Root` this specifies both the time of the draggable elements at this level and the type of element that can be dragged to this level.
+Much like `Root` this specifies both the time of the draggable nodes at this level and the type of node that can be dragged to this level.

 ##### `field: ?string`